glitch-soc/docs/features/themes/index.md

 - __`stylesheet`:__ If `true`, this pack contains a stylesheet.
 Must be specified for styles to be loaded.
 Defaults to `false`.
 - __`use_common`:__ Unless this property is `false`, the `common` pack will also be loaded.
 Defaults to `true`.

+###  Locales

+The `locales` property specifies a folder from which to draw locale files to be served with your JavaScript.
+The contents of this directory must be `.js` or `.json` files whose names correspond to language tags and whose default exports are a messages object of the same form as provided by vanilla Mastodon.
+This messages object can be made accessible in your source by importing `getLocale()` from `locales`.

+###  Screenshots

+You can specify one or more screenshots to render in the flavour's description page using the `screenshot` property.
+Webpack ignores the paths of image assets, so this property should specify *only* the filename.
+It is a good idea to namespace the filename of this file using your flavour name to guarantee uniqueness.

+The value of the `screenshot` property must be an image file that Webpack already knows about—we won't try to load it for you.
+Requiring it somewhere in one of your JavaScript files is probably sufficient.

 ###  Fallbacks

 The `fallback` property specifies a flavour or flavours from which to draw unspecified packs.